 Life can change in an instant, and what comes next is sometimes not easy, but it can start an inner transformation that is a powerful reminder of the resilience of our Spirit.
-This blog is a collection of short stories about both the ebb and flow of my life and occasionally everyday people who have taught me life lessons along the way.
+This blog is a collection of short stories about the ebb and flow of my life and, occasionally, everyday people who have taught me life lessons.
 I also share the many inspirational quotes and books that have, without exaggeration, helped form who I am today.

 Dates are factual as much as my memory remembers; the essence of what I share is all true.
 At the heart of these stories are lessons I learned along the way as I was and still am “broken open” at times.
-This quote sums up this journey; it’s from one of my favorite books.
+This quote sums up this journey from one of my favourite books.

 “The promise of being broken open and possibly of being opened are written into the contract of human life.
 Certainly, this tumultuous journey on the waves can be tiresome.
 When the sea is rough, and when we are sufferings, we may want to give up hope and give into despair.
 But brave pilgrims have gone before us.
 They tell us to venture forth with faith and vision.”
 Elisabeth Lessor in Broken Open